 Unhealthy cholesterol levels are:

-High cholesterol is a highly treatable problem that usually responds well to a combination of lifestyle changes and medication.
+High cholesterol is a highly treatable problem that usually responds well to a combination of lifestyle changes and medications, preferably statins.

 To learn more about how you can achieve healthy cholesterol levels, call or book an appointment online today.